agustindiazcano/agustindiazcano/README.md

 Before pivoting to AI backend engineering, I spent 4 years as a Fullstack Developer and Sole QA Owner governing large-scale e-commerce platforms, with full Go/No-Go authority on production releases and no dedicated QA team.

-Transitioned from zero coding background in the pre-AI era: wrote my first line of code in October 2020, received a job offer on May 14, 2021, and shipped my first production PR in June 2021 at an international fintech.
+Transitioned from zero coding background in the pre-AI era: wrote my first line of code in October 2020, received a job offer on May 14, 2021, and shipped my first production PR in June 2021 at Hello Auto, a Spanish fintech (insurtech).

 ## Projects